About Fraternity & Sorority Life

-To learn about chapter specific intake/recruitment opportunities, visit each chapter’s local social media account (linked below), or contact the MGC Advisor, Alana Thompson at Alana.Thomson@du.edu
+To learn about chapter specific intake/recruitment opportunities, visit each chapter’s local social media account (linked below), or contact the MGC Advisor, Allie Tookmanian at firstname.lastname@example.org.

 To learn more about MGC and community events hosted by the council, follow @dumgc on Instagram.